SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Maximum number of deletions | You can set the number of times the capability can be used.
+| Max Erase Count | You can set the number of times the capability can be used.
 -----------------------
-## Overkiller
+## OverKiller
 ### Imposter camp
 A set number (default: 30) of corpses will be generated (not additional)<br> when you are killed.